freon4dsl/Freon-documentation/docu-content/030_Examples/040_External_Components/040_A_Sorted_Table/+page.md

 /* Sort the list of slots based on the time */
 ```

-The function that adds a new `Slot` takes a parameter of type `TimeStamp`.
-This enables us to create a new slot with
-the given time stamp.
-We did not bother with creating the function to remove a `Slot`.
-It would be similar to the
-one in the `StaffAccordion`.
+The function that adds a new `Slot` takes a `TimeStamp` parameter, allowing us to create a new slot for the specified time.
+We didn’t include a “remove slot” function here; it would be similar to the one in `StaffAccordion`.

 ```ts
 // CourseSchedule/phase5/src/external/Schedule.svelte#L158-L165

 ```

-Then there are two variables that make live easier in the HTML part.
+Then there are two variables that make life easier in the HTML part.

 ```ts
 // CourseSchedule/phase5/src/external/Schedule.svelte#L40-L54